 Now that we are done with the types of royalties to expect from your recording contract, let’s talk about the deduction clauses to take note of.

 1. Breakage Deduction

-In the distribution stage of physical albums, they may undergo some mishandling, resulting in breaking some copies of the goods.
-Retailers and the label won’t bear the loss of these broken copies.
+In the distribution stage of physical albums, they may undergo some mishandling, resulting in the breakage of some copies.
+Retailers and the label won’t bear the loss of breakages.
 The label charges it to the artiste.